jbeck018/howlerops/docs/compliance/SOC2_COMPLIANCE.md

 ## Executive Summary

-This document provides comprehensive documentation of SQL Studio's implementation of SOC 2 Type II controls based on the Trust Services Criteria (TSC) established by the American Institute of Certified Public Accountants (AICPA).
+This document provides comprehensive documentation of Howlerops's implementation of SOC 2 Type II controls based on the Trust Services Criteria (TSC) established by the American Institute of Certified Public Accountants (AICPA).
 Our commitment to SOC 2 compliance demonstrates our dedication to maintaining the highest standards of security, availability, processing integrity, confidentiality, and privacy.

 ## Table of Contents